Computer science students collaborating in modern university lab with multiple monitors showing code

 Computer Science Curriculum Overview

-CS programs typically include core courses in programming, data structures and algorithms, discrete mathematics, computer organization/architecture, operating systems, databases, and software engineering.
+CS programs include core courses in programming, data structures and algorithms, discrete mathematics, computer organization/architecture, operating systems, databases, and software engineering.
 Upper-level courses allow specialization in high-demand areas.

 • Core Programming: Python, Java, C/C++, functional programming concepts